Safety on board

 At CTMA, safety is our top priority.

 A safe ship.
-The CTMA Ferry is subject to strict inspections as well as regular internal and external audits.
-Prevention, health and safety on board our ships is managed through the ISM system, the International Management Code for the Safe Operation of Ships, established by the International Maritime Organization.
+The Madeleine II is subject to strict inspections as well as regular internal and external audits.
+Prevention, safety on board our ships is managed through the International Management Code, established by the International Maritime Organization.

 Crew members with emergency response training.
 CTMA Ferry crew members have received a range of training to handle emergencies at sea.
 Crew members also conduct weekly evacuation drills.
 Health and safety committees enable everyone to participate in prevention, health, safety, and environment.